zhassman/Portfolio/Wireshark Browsing History/README.md

 **6. `simplifyJSON.py`:**
    - Processes detailed network packet data, extracting key information such as TCP flags and DNS queries.
 This simplification helps focus subsequent analyses on essential data, facilitating more efficient processing.

-### Project Summary

-This folder contains scripts for a computer security project aimed at reconstructing the browsing history of a user termed "ghost".
-The project involves:
-- Generating a website graph from a known starting point (`buildWebsiteGraph.py`).
-- Enhancing this graph with data about the network size of each site (`cleanUpSiteGraph.py`).
-- Analyzing packet data to calculate network sizes (`parseGhost.py` and `parseMine.py`).
-- Recreating the most probable browsing path based on these sizes (`recreateBrowsingHistory.py`).
-- Simplifying packet data for efficient processing (`simplifyJSON.py`).

-The project showcases advanced techniques in web scraping, network traffic analysis, data processing, and heuristic-based pathfinding to model user behavior on the internet accurately.